Bob Rivers: Personal life

-Rivers lived for many years in North Bend, Washington with his wife, Lisa, where he gardened, tended to his bees and chickens, hiked, and recorded and played music in his home studio.
-To fight his fear of flying, he learned to fly a plane, eventually bought his own, and Rivers became a private pilot.
+Rivers lived for many years in North Bend, Washington, with his wife, Lisa, where he gardened, tended to his bees and chickens, hiked, and recorded and played music in his home studio.
+To fight his fear of flying, Rivers learned to fly a plane, eventually bought his own, and became a private pilot.

 He talked freely on the air about his hard-partying days, which ended when he entered rehab to treat his alcoholism in 1989, shortly after he moved to Washington.

 Rivers was featured in an interview about his enjoyment of hiking in a 2014 summer issue of Washington Trails Magazine (a publication of the Washington Trails Association).
 The article was accompanied by five photographs of Rivers in the wilderness.

-In November, 2015, Seattle's KING-TV ran a story about Rivers's decision to sell his mansion, an estate that Rivers called "like something out of a fairy tale," for $2.3 million.
+In November 2015, Seattle's KING-TV ran a story about Rivers's decision to sell his mansion, an estate that Rivers called "like something out of a fairy tale," for $2.3 million.
 He told the interviewer that he and wife Lisa plan to spend their time traveling and hiking: "It would be really nice to wander and explore a little bit."

+Death

+Rivers died in New Hampshire on March 11, 2025, after a three-year battle with esophageal cancer.
+He was 68.

 Children

-Bob and Lisa Rivers have two sons.
-The elder, Keith Rivers (b.
-February 2, 1983 in Worcester, Massachusetts) is a film-maker.
+Rivers had two sons with his wife Lisa.
+The elder son, Keith Rivers (born February 2, 1983, in Worcester, Massachusetts) is a filmmaker.
 Their younger son, Andrew J. Rivers, is a stand-up comedian.
+Rivers' sons were featured on the I Am Santa Claus album in the track "The Kids."

-Rivers' granddaughter, Hazel Rivers, Keith Rivers' daughter, was born on August 8, 2014, the same day on which Rivers ended his radio show.
+Rivers' granddaughter—Keith's daughter—was born on August 8, 2014, the same day on which Rivers ended his radio show.

 Plane theft

-In 2009, Bob Rivers' Cessna 182 was stolen from the airport at which it was based by Colton Harris-Moore, who flew it to Yakima, Washington, landed the plane excessively hard and then fled the scene.
+In 2009, Bob Rivers' Cessna 182 airplane was stolen from the airport, where it was based, by Colton Harris-Moore, who flew it to Yakima, Washington, landed the plane excessively hard and then fled the scene.
 The Cessna was declared a write-off by Rivers' insurance company.
 Rivers publicly condemned the theft and decried Harris-Moore's legend status, telling a news reporter, "I'm not a fan of the media frenzy because I don't like the whole cult hero thing, but if keeping it alive helps solve it, then I think it's worth it."
 He said on the radio, "I don't buy this folk-hero stuff.
 I was furious that something like this could happen.
 I really want him caught."